dispel4py/pegasus_dispel4py/Docker/README.md

      export LD_LIBRARY_PATH=/usr/lib/openmpi/lib/

-For testing and mpi4py example:
+For testing an mpi4py example using the mpi_nodes:

 	cd mpi4py_benchmarks
 	create machines file from /etc/hosts (copy only the IP adresses, nothing else)